ManuelPalenzuelaDD/test-visibility-circleci-orb/README.md

 ## Usage

 Execute this command orb as part of your CircleCI job YAML before running the tests.
-Pass the languages, api key and [site](https://docs.datadoghq.com/getting_started/site/) environment variables:
+Set the languages, api key and [site](https://docs.datadoghq.com/getting_started/site/) parameters:

  ```yaml
 version: 2.1